 About Matilde Gattoni Photography

 Matilde Gattoni (b.
-1974) is an award-winning French-Italian photographer based in Milan and covering social, environmental and human rights issues all around the world.
+1974) is an award-winning French-Italian photographer based in Barcelona and covering social, environmental and human rights issues around the world.

 In 2014, Matilde founded the agency Tandem Reportages along with journalist Matteo Fagotto, with the aim to produce independent, in-depth stories on relevant contemporary issues such as the mass exploitation of natural resources and the relationship between mankind and the environment.